Road Construction Safety

 Be patient.
 Construction is frustrating for everyone, but remember, the work is necessary to keep our roads in tip-top shape.
 So turn on some tunes or a podcast and let traffic run its course.

 If you’re planning a road trip, consider adding American Family’s Emergency Roadside Service to your auto policy.
 Should you hit a snag and need assistance, we’ll be there to get your dreams back on the road in no time!
-Your local agent would be glad to help you add it to your policy.
+Your agent would be glad to help you add it to your policy.